Easter Basket Cookies

 - Pastel colored M&M's (See Tip 3)

+Use the above recipe or your own sugar cookie recipe.
 Bake sugar cookies, cut into egg shape with 4-inch cookie cutter according to recipe directions.
 As soon as the cookies are removed from oven, shape by cutting with 4-inch cookie cutter.
-Transfer to wire rack to cook completely.
+Transfer to wire rack to cool completely.
 (See Tip 4)

 Smooth edges of cookies by "filing" on wire mesh strainer.
 (See Tip 5)